 If a picture is worth a thousand words, what is a model worth?

 Simona Turco obtained her MSc in Biomedical Engineering from the University of Pisa (Italy) in 2012 summa cum laude.
 In 2015, she obtained a professional doctorate in engineering (PDEng) in Healthcare system design from the Stan Ackermans Institute at University of Technology (TU/e).
 Here, she also completed her Phd in 2018, with thesis entitled “Pharmacokinetic modeling in cancer: from functional to molecular imaging of angiogenesis”.
-Since then, she is a post-doctoral researcher at the Biomedical Diagnostics (BM/d) research lab, focusing on quantitative model-driven analysis of bio-signals.
+Currently, she is assistant professor at the Biomedical Diagnostics (BM/d) research lab, focusing on quantitative model-driven analysis of bio-signals.

 No ancillary activities